KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Autocomplete.md

 ## How to perform autocomplete

-KeyboardKit will call ``KeyboardController/performAutocomplete()`` when the text changes.
-This will update the ``KeyboardInputViewController/state`` context with suggestions from the main ``KeyboardInputViewController/services`` provider.
+KeyboardKit will automatically call ``KeyboardController/performAutocomplete()`` whenever the text changes, then update the ``KeyboardInputViewController/state`` context with suggestions from the ``KeyboardInputViewController/services`` provider.

-You can use these suggestions in any way you like.
-Views like the ``AutocompleteToolbar`` will automatically update to present the latest suggestions, and will handle any tapped suggestion with the main ``KeyboardActionHandler``.
+You can use the suggestions in any way you like.
+Views like ``AutocompleteToolbar`` automatically present the latest suggestions, and handle any tapped suggestion with the main ``KeyboardActionHandler``.

-You are of course not restricted to use an ``AutocompleteToolbar``.
-You can use and present these suggestions in any way you want.

-If you need to reset autocomplete state, you can call the context's ``AutocompleteContext/reset()`` functions.
-You can also set the context's ``AutocompleteContext/isEnabled`` to false to disable autocomplete altogether.
+You can call the context's ``AutocompleteContext/reset()`` function to reset the autocomplete state, and use ``AutocompleteContext/isAutocompleteEnabled`` to disable autocomplete altogether, or ``AutocompleteContext/isAutocorrectEnabled`` to just disable autocorrection.